When it comes to combat, the game proceeds in rounds.

 As soon as a conflict arises, time is frozen, and the group decides the order in which the participants of the combat will act.

-To do this, each participant rolls on a D6, and adds the speed value.
+To do this, each participant rolls on a D6, and adds the Quickness value.
+Here also the rule of Exploding Dice applies.
 The participant with the highest score starts the combat, all others follow in the order of their scores.

 If two participants have the same result, the Quickness value decides first, and if this is also identical, the Deftness value.

 The combat is divided into combat rounds.
-In each combat round, each participant gets priority once, i.e. it is his turn and he can determine which actions he will perform.
+In each combat round, each participant gets priority once, i.e. it is his turn, and he can assign which actions he will perform.

 If the last participant has acted, the next combat round begins with the first participant.